mohammadalihumayun/spatial_AE/README.md

 corpuspath='x:/googlecorpus_directory' # folder for speech dataset
 ```

-*Set following variables to select the number of samples for unsupervised autoencoder training, the size of training/test sets for supervised KWS evaluation, and the number of repeatations of train/test cycles for the models:
+Markup: *Set following variables to select the number of samples for unsupervised autoencoder training, the size of training/test sets for supervised KWS evaluation, and the number of repeatations of train/test cycles for the models:

 ```
 unlabeled_set_size=12000 # number of samples for autoencoder training